 - Project management

-You will learn how to take ownership of your attitude and behaviours to take responsibility for your personal and professional success, looking at:
+In addition the apprentice will learn how to take ownership of their attitude and behaviours and to take responsibility for their own personal and professional success, looking at:

 - How to behave in a professional way

 - Developing personal qualities and a positive attitude

 - Adapting to change

 - Taking responsibility for team performance and quality of work produced